Q: Is a “special district that provides solid waste services” subject to the jurisdiction requirements in the regulation?

 Q: Does the elevation waiver consider feedstock when evaluating whether a waiver should be granted?
 How would the elevation waiver be evaluated if a jurisdiction’s route advances through various elevations?
 Could provisions be added in regards in road conditions?

-The elevation waiver only exempts generators from collection and separating food waste and food soiled paper.
-Therefore, the waiver already is considerate of the feedstock.
-CalRecycle has clarified that an entire incorporated city must be located at or above 4,500 feet elevation.
-A census tract must be partially located at or above 4,500 feet elevation, if a portion of the tract is at 4,500 feet, the entire tract may be waived.
+The elevation waivers in Section 18984.12(d) only exempts generators from collection and separating food waste and food-soiled paper.
+The waiver does not apply to any other feedstock.
+CalRecycle has clarified that for waivers under Section 18984.12(d)(1), the entire incorporated city must be located at or above 4,500 feet elevation.
+Section 18984.12(d)(2) offers more flexibility, allowing a jurisdiction to apply for a waiver for some of its territory, in particular for census tracts located in whole or in part above 4,500 feet elevation.
+Even if a portion of the tract is at 4,500 feet, the entire tract may be waived.
+Although the entire tract may be waived, generators located below the 4,500 foot threshold are not exempted from the requirement to collect, separate, and recover food waste and food-soiled paper.
 The elevation waiver is intended to address the specific waste collection challenges that jurisdictions 4,500 feet and above face as high-elevation, forested areas that include bear and other wild animal habitat.
 Food waste collection can attract vectors, including bears, to populated areas creating collection and public safety issues.
 Food waste separation and recycling would pose public safety issues that would be extremely costly for generators in those jurisdictions to mitigate.
 The elevation waiver is necessary to prevent those extreme costs as well as the potential threats to public safety.
+There are no provisions for road conditions as road conditions are not unique to high elevations.
 The elevation waiver is limited in scope and jurisdictions that qualify for this waiver will still be subject to other regulatory requirements, including procurement, edible food recovery, and other types of organic waste collection.